 Some of these ideas help to explain possible Western medicine reasons for the asthma.
-The following doesn't pretend to be a completely inclusive list.
-Some of the suggestions are violently opposed, and some are elephants in the room that nobody in orthodox science or medicine dare question.
+The following doesn’t pretend to be a completely inclusive list.
+Some people violently oppose the suggestions, and some suggestions are elephants in the room that nobody in orthodox science or medicine dare question.

 All of them are considered to contribute to a deficiency in the Kidney’s defensive Qi system, so inclining people towards asthma.

 No doubt readers will have their own views.
 If you have a contribution to make on allergy induced asthma or on asthma causes in general, please use the form at the bottom of the page on asthma causes.

 Master Tung’s acupuncture is a hidden treasure, lost to China but recovered in Taiwan from where it spread round the world.

 Knee pain has five main causes.
 It’s certainly worth trying acupuncture before you resort to surgery!

 This is a topic which is near to my heart… Cheers!
 Where are your contact details though?

 For contact details see ‘About’ in the headings at the top of the page, likewise for a video consultation or to visit me in person in my clinic.